ranebrown/cache_simulator/sample_output/short_trace_results/README.md

 # Short trace output
 These files show step by step output for each of the short traces.

-Professor Pleszkun provided these outputs files for debugging purposes.
+Professor Pleszkun provided these output files for debugging purposes.